vectordotdev/log-event-json-schema/README.md

 ## Implementation

-You are welcome to log your own structured events that adhere to this schema, or you can use one of the Timber libraries that do it for you:
+You are welcome to log your own structured events that adhere to this schema, or you can use one of the Timber libraries to do it for you:

 1. [Timber for Elixir](https://github.com/timberio/timber-elixir)
 2. [Timber for Go](https://github.com/timberio/timber-go)